FlappyRecreator/FlappyB64bitAndroid/README.md

 ## ❗ General Disclaimer

 This app is completely safe and contains **no malicious code whatsoever**.
 The entire source code is available for inspection, ensuring full transparency.
 Although **VirusTotal** or similar scanners may occasionally flag indie projects with **false positives**, the most recent scan of this APK showed **zero detections** across all engines.
 Rest assured—this build is clean and secure.
-We encourage anyone with doubts to review the codebase or run their own scans to verify.
-If there happens to be a virus, I didn't put it in there lol.
+We encourage anyone with doubts to review the codebase or run their own scans to verify. _If there happens to be a virus/malicious content, I didn't put it in there lol._

 ---